quasar098/gh-dark-markdown-theme/README.md

-`printy` uses [Github-Flavored Markdown](https://github.com/sindresorhus/github-markdown-css), scaled to the width of the page.
+`printy` uses [Github Markdown style](https://github.com/sindresorhus/github-markdown-css), scaled to the width of the page.

 To use it in **Github Pages**, add `remote-theme: maxwellpollack/printy` to your `_config.yaml`.